duguyue100/transpike/README.md

 + On methodology and general concerns

-   + Danny's code put ReLU after every convolution layers and polling layer.
-However the typical way of doing so is somehow glue convolution layer and polling layer as one, and it behaves exactly the same.
-So in this sense, polling should be as a subroutine to provide output of a layer instead of a particular spiking layer.
+   + Danny's code goes `ConvLayer-->ReLU-->Polling Layer` in this design.
+However, the typical design is `ConvLayer-->Polling Layer-->ReLU`.
+They are doing the same job in conventional ConvNets.
+Following the later one could result simpler implementation (which in this repo), polling layer is just one subroutine of getting output from a convolution layer.

 ## Contacts

 Hu Yuhuang